-In February 2022, the IASB issued amendments to IAS 8, in which it introduces a definition of 'accounting estimates'.
-The amendments clarify the distinction between changes in accounting estimates and changes in accounting policies and the correction of errors.
-Also, they clarify how entities use measurement techniques and inputs to develop accounting estimates.
+The amendments to IAS 8 clarify the distinction between changes in accounting estimates, and changes in accounting policies and the correction of errors.
+They also clarify how entities use measurement techniques and inputs to develop accounting estimates.
+The amendments had no impact on the Group's consolidated financial statements.